 Biden this week gave his most specific answer on the subject yet…, and that’s saying something.
 He didn’t give an answer, but he said something.

-Democratic nominee Joe Biden again dodged questions on court-packing, this time at campaign stops in Ohio on Monday, but said he is “not a fan of court packing.”take our poll - story continues below
+Democratic nominee Joe Biden again dodged questions on court-packing, this time at campaign stops in Ohio on Monday, but said he is “not a fan of court packing.”

 “The court packing is going on now,” Biden told WKRC Local 12 in Cincinnati.
 “Never before, when the election has already begun and millions of votes already cast, has it ever been that a Supreme Court nominee was put forward, has never happened before. … I’ve already spoken on, I’m not a fan of court packing, but I don’t want to get off on that whole issue.”